danfuzz/samizdat/doc/language-guide/01-basics.md

 yielding a value.
 Such functions are referred to as "void functions," and one can say that such a function "returns void" or "returns a void result."

-There are three major restrictions on how voids may be used:
+There are three major restrictions on how voids can be used:

 * A void cannot be stored in a variable.